 Mathematical fields with mechanical properties

-Supposedly, the origin of these properties is neither magical nor divine nor formulas written down on paper.
+Supposedly, the origin of these properties is neither magical nor divine or written formulas down on paper.

 - Gravitational field

 - Electromagnetic field

 Wikipedia defines quasiparticles as "… an entity of a particular type that is possible to identify in certain physical systems of interacting particles."

 Looking at the numerous types of quasiparticles * we can deduce that the concept corresponds to events due to the elasticity of aether, such as the well-known Casimir effect, the Van der Waals forces or the London dispersion forces.